 The Department of English encourages our best juniors and seniors to undertake original and independent work in our field through the Honors Undergraduate Thesis program.
 This program, established in 1989, is the oldest and most prestigious undergraduate research program at UCF.
 It's the only undergraduate program that requires students to write, defend and publish an original thesis, the capstone of an exceptional undergraduate career.
 This thesis is bound and archived in the university library and is available to researchers worldwide through electronic databases.

 In order to apply, you must:

-The Honors in the Major application process has two parts.
-The first part is the English Department application, which involves submitting a writing sample, transcripts, letter of recommendation from a faculty member, and a few other documents.
-This packet of material is read by a committee of English faculty who then inform you of the decision.
-You can download the application.
-The second part is the Burnett Honors College application.
+The Honors Undergraduate Thesis application process has two parts.
+The first part is the Burnett Honors College Eligibility Form.
+Once you are found to be eligible, you complete the Department of English HUT application, which involves submitting a brief writing sample (or personal statement) and have a faculty member email a letter of recommendation to the HUT Coordinator (email@example.com).
+The application packet is read by a committee of English faculty who then inform you of the decision.
+You can download the application form (below).
+Once approved by the Department of English, the Burnett Honors College will be notified.

-Your department application should be submitted at least two weeks before the end of classes during the semester before you intend to begin your HIM work.
-Keep in mind, however, that the application process is faster in the fall and spring semesters than in summer—if you can, apply for fall HIM admission at the end of spring semester rather than during the summer semester.
+Your department application should be submitted at least two weeks before the end of classes during the semester before you intend to begin your HUT work.
+Keep in mind, however, that the application process is faster in the fall and spring semesters than in summer—if you are able, apply for fall HUT admission at the end of spring semester or early in the summer rather than during the summer B semester.
 BHC deadlines are available on the BHC website.

 At a minimum, two semesters after your acceptance into the program.
-To graduate with Honors in the Major, you will need to complete:
+To graduate with an Honors Undergraduate Thesis, you will need to complete: